PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Related Work

-Recently, there has been increasing interest in multi-stage generation methods.
-These approaches \cite{gan2023efficient} \cite{ma2024follow} \cite{xu2025vasa} \cite{zhang2023sadtalker} \cite{zhong2023identity} usually involve first predicting an intermediate representation from audio and then reconstructing a lip-synced image based on this predicted representation.
-Among the various facial representations, implicit keypoints \cite{guo2024liveportrait} \cite{siarohin2019first} \cite{wang2021one} have shown remarkable expressive capabilities.
-For instance, face-vid2vid \cite{wang2021one} achieves realistic animation by integrating 3D priors into its framework, such as pose and expression deformations.
-Notably, LivePortrait \cite{guo2024liveportrait} takes a significant step forward by establishing a connection between implicit keypoints and explicit facial landmarks, endowing each keypoint with semantic meaning.
-While methods like EAT \cite{gan2023efficient} and VASA \cite{xu2025vasa} have adopted implicit keypoints for talking face generation, they do not utilize the semantically bonded keypoints introduced by LivePortrait \cite{guo2024liveportrait}, requiring further refinement to the output.
-In contrast, our method leverages semantically enriched lip-related keypoints for precise lip-sync and incorporates a lip-sync expert in training inspired by Wav2Lip \cite{prajwal2020lip}, achieving superior performance.
+Recently, there has been growing interest in multi‑stage generation approaches.
+These methods~\cite{gan2023efficient,xu2025vasa,zhang2023sadtalker,li2025ditto} typically first predict an intermediate representation from audio and then reconstruct a lip‑synced image based on that representation.
+Among different facial representations, implicit keypoints have demonstrated strong expressive power.
+For example, Face‑vid2vid~\cite{wang2021one} achieves realistic animation by integrating 3D priors such as pose and expression deformations, while LivePortrait~\cite{guo2024liveportrait} establishes connections between implicit keypoints and explicit facial landmarks through landmark constraints.
+However, although several methods~\cite{gan2023efficient,xu2025vasa} adopt implicit keypoints for talking‑face generation, they overlook semantic consistency among keypoints and therefore require additional refinement.
+Ditto~\cite{li2025ditto} also employs implicit keypoints but suffers from unstable lip‑sync quality.
+In contrast, our method introduces semantically enriched lip‑related keypoints for accurate lip synchronization and incorporates a lip‑sync expert during training, inspired by Wav2Lip~\cite{prajwal2020lip}, achieving superior overall performance.